Venkatsatish98/big_basket_scrapper/README.md

 requests

+Create an environment with python-3.7 version

+To create new conda environment run the following commands `conda create -n myenv python-3.7 y`

-After the installation of the above requirements, run 'python scrapper.py' in the terminal
+After the installation of the above requirements in the environment, run 'python scrapper.py' in the terminal

 The toothpastes_final.xlsx file is generated when the command is executed successfully with the product details.